Accounting Strategies For Startups

 Temporary expense and revenue accounts are used by most businesses to provide information for their income statement.
 These temporary accounts are closed when the accounting cycle comes to an end, leaving a zero balance in the account.
 To reveal the net income or loss for a certain accounting period, a Profit and Loss account is prepared.

 Small business owners benefit from comprehensive and accurate records that help in audits and decision-making.
-It is a necessary component of successful business management.
+It is a necessary component of successful business management and automated bookkeeping software.

 How To Start Accounting For New Businesses